 Requirements: Applicants will need to identify a research project that can be completed in less than 2 years and identify and demonstrate the support of a supervisor at their institution.
 Applicants must include a career development plan that includes how they will develop competence in research methodologies and skills.
-They must commit to a minimum of 12 months and a maximum of 24 months with at least 40% full-time professional effort directly on their research project and career development activities.
+They must commit to a minimum of 12 months and a maximum of 24 months with at least 40% full-time professional effort (for at least 1-year) directly on their research project and career development activities.
 The remaining effort can be devoted to additional research, teaching, clinical work, or other efforts complementary to the career development awardee.
+Training grants cannot have a co-Pl.